sounddrill31/linoffice/README.md

 </details>

 I believe that these are FreeRDP issues.
 If it becomes too bad, you can try `./linoffice.sh reset` to kill all FreeRDP processes and reboot the Windows VM - but be aware that you will lose any unsaved Office documents this way.

+### Wrong keyboard layout

+Theoretically, this should be done automatically by the setup script but it might fall back to the US layout if it doesn't detect your Linux keyboard layout or can't match it to a Microsoft keyboard layout.
+There should be two ways to manually set the keyboard layout:

+Option 1:
+- In the LinOffice folder, open the `config/linoffice.conf` and find the row saying `RDP_KBD=""`.
+- Check [this Microsoft resource](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/default-input-locales-for-windows-language-packs?view=windows-11) to find the numeric code for your keyboard layout.
+- Edit the line in the config file like these examples: `RDP_KBD="/kbd:layout:0x0809" for the UK keyboard (it says `(0809:00000809)` in the Microsoft link), `RDP_KBD="/kbd:layout:0x0407" for the German keyboard (it says `(0407:00000407)` in the Microsoft link), `RDP_KBD="/kbd:layout:0x0414" for the Norwegian keyboard (it says `(0414:00000414)` in the Microsoft link).

+Option 2:
+- Access the Windows VM, either via RDP (`./linoffice.sh windows`) or VNC (`127.0.0.1:8006` in the browser, password is `MyWindowsPassword`)
+- Open the Windows Settings app and set your keyboard layout in there.
+- Open the Command Prompt (cmd.exe) and enter: `REG ADD "HKLM\SYSTEM\CurrentControlSet\Control\Keyboard Layout" /v IgnoreRemoteKeyboardLayout /t REG_DWORD /d 1` (this tells Windows to use its own keyboard layout and not whatever the RDP client uses)

 ### Orphaned lock files